For Online Exams (using Canvas)

 - Available From date should be the start of the exam window.

 - Due date should be the end of the exam writing window.

 - Until date should be the end of the exam upload window.
 This is typically 15 minutes after the due date to allow students time to upload their exam.

-- It is important to verify that any Canvas-based accommodations have been set up correctly.
-Contact itmedic if you need assistance.
+- Verify that any Canvas-based accommodations have been set up correctly.

 This section only applies to exams using the ‘Canvas Quizzes’ Learning Tools.
 Note that all the above ‘exam settings’ checks are also necessary when using a quiz.